Skip to main content

 Why these two differ

 The most material structural difference between these two funds is geographic exposure.
-The ANZ Investments OneAnswer International Property Fund holds exclusively offshore listed property — its top five positions include US-listed healthcare REIT Welltower Inc (9.9%), data-centre operators Equinix Inc (9.12%) and Digital Realty Trust Inc (5.17%), and US retail landlords — meaning investors bear full international market and currency risk.
-The Mint Australasian Property Fund, by contrast, concentrates in New Zealand-listed property: Precinct Properties (19.77%), Kiwi Property Group (16.86%), and Goodman Property Trust (16.27%) dominate its top holdings, giving it a domestic or trans-Tasman orientation with correspondingly different currency dynamics.
+The ANZ Investments OneAnswer International Property Fund holds global listed property securities — its five largest positions are all US-domiciled REITs, including Welltower Inc (9.9%), Equinix Inc (9.12%), and Digital Realty Trust Inc (5.17%), reflecting a tilt toward healthcare and data-centre infrastructure.
+The Mint Australasian Property Fund concentrates entirely on New Zealand-listed property, with Goodman Property Trust (18.69%), Precinct Properties NZ Ltd (18.57%), and Kiwi Property Group Ltd (16.6%) forming the core — a markedly more concentrated, domestically anchored portfolio.

 What's different at a glance